List of Norwegian football transfers summer 2020

 This is a list of Norwegian football transfers in the 2020 summer transfer window by club.
 Only clubs of the 2020 Eliteserien and 2020 1. divisjon are included.

 Before the winter transfer window ended on 31 March 2020, Norwegian football was in corona lockdown, and it was decided to open the summer transfer window for two separate periods.
 One from 10 June to 30 June, before the commencing of league play 16 June, and a second period to be in September.
 This list includes both transfer windows.

 In addition, Norwegian clubs may promote players from their junior ranks at any time.
-Players aged 18–22 may also be loaned out and recalled from loan at any time.
+Players aged 18–22 may also be loaned out and recalled from loan at any time, provided certain criteria are met.